GI Lab Technician

 Performs biological and chemical monitoring in accordance with quality assurance standards.

 Responds quickly and appropriately to chemical spills in the GI Lab.

 Adheres to TMC organizational and department-specific safety, confidentiality, values, policies and standards.

 EDUCATION: High school diploma or GED, or an equivalent combination of relevant education and experience.

 EXPERIENCE: Two (2) years of patient care experience; preferably experience in a GI Lab.

-LICENSURE OR CERTIFICATION: Patient Care Technician (PCT) or an equivalent such as EMT, Paramedic, and Medical Assistant certification.
-Must also have a Cardio Pulmonary Resuscitation (CPR) certification.
+LICENSURE OR CERTIFICATION: Patient Care Technician (PCT) or an equivalent such as EMT, Paramedic, and Medical Assistant certification or Bachelor’s Degree in Health Sciences or related field.
+Must also have a Basic Life Support (BLS) certification.